bbenedict/bbenedict/100days.md

 ## day 46

 I am starting a new thread based on the learnings from GraphQL.
 I really like the query language approach with a single end point on the server.
 My plan is to leverage those concepts and adapt them to my approach to REST, which is built on Prototypal Inheritance in Javascript.
-Part of this is also to work around some of the drawbacks or challeneges of GraphQL such as the N+1 problem and the lack of wildcard support in queries.
+Part of this is also to work around some of the drawbacks or challenges of GraphQL such as the N+1 problem and the lack of wildcard support in queries.

 ## day 47